-FAQs for PHIL101 (Professor Margolis)
+FAQs for PHIL101 (Professor Margolis) —updated April 2024

 Q: What is the method of delivery?

-This course employs a hybrid (synchronous/asynchronous) method of delivery in which prerecorded videos are substituted for one of the scheduled class meetings and then we meet in person (or if needed, via Zoom) for the other day(s).
+This course employs a hybrid method of delivery in which prerecorded videos are substituted for one of the scheduled class meetings and then we meet in person (or if needed, via Zoom) for the other day(s).
 The synchronous meetings will be flexible and eclectic—a mix of Q&A, small group discussion, large group discussion, workshops, as well as lectures that expand on the material in the videos.

-Q: Should I take section 001 or 004?
+Q: Should I take section 001 or 005?

 Q: Which days are in person?